ProdByTENSHI/AuroraEngine/README.md

 Unlike traditional single-threaded engines where debugging tools can impact runtime performance, this engine separates responsibilities across threads to ensure that **game logic remains smooth and uninterrupted**.

+The Project Trello Board can be found here: https://trello.com/b/xrdjiR9K/aurora-engine

 ---

 ## 🧠 Architecture Philosophy